 For the branch oozing sap in your original plant, take a pinch of soil from its pot and place it in the cut.
 This will stop the plant from bleeding.

 Step 4: Prepare the Cutting

-Once you have the cutting, you need to prepare it a little bit.
-For example, for a stem cutting, remove the leaves from the bottom part of the stem.
+Once you have the cutting, you need to prepare it slightly.
+For example, remove the leaves from the bottom part of the stem for a stem cutting.

 It would be best to expose the stem while keeping 2-3 leaves at the tip of the cutting.